 - Legumes and beans (best to avoid too much before a game)

 - Fruits, fresh and dried

 Adding protein and fat to high, complex carbohydrates for pre game meals slows digestion and keep blood sugar steady.

 Protein helps repair and build muscle tissue, while fat provides essential fatty acids and vitamins.

 Good choices for protein sources before a game include

 - Chicken, turkey

 - Chickpeas (if you can tolerate beans before a game)

-Additionally you should always add water to meals so that you’ll be well hydrated for the game.
+Additionally you should always add water to meals and throughout the day, so that you’ll be well hydrated for the game.

 What to eat 3-4 hours before a soccer game?